 Serve as a member and/or chair of departmental professional and graduate assistant search committees

-Lead a planning team in the development of resident student staff training and assist in the development of resident assistant in-services conducted throughout the year; including an emphasis on topics diversity, equity and inclusion, professional development, academic enhancement, leadership, and day to day duties of residence life staff
+Lead a planning team in the development of resident student staff training and assisted in the development of resident assistant in-services conducted throughout the year; including an emphasis on topics of diversity, equity and inclusion, professional development, academic enhancement, leadership, and day to day duties of residence life staff

 Develop positive working relationships with campus offices to support the training program for professional and student staff.

 Coordinate student staff performance evaluation process conducted by Hall Directors of their staff, including the management of employment records